alisha0815/PigGame/README.md

 # PigGame

-## This is a interactive dice game built on JS.
+## This is an interactive dice game built on JS.
 * [Javascript](#Javascript)
 * [Dom](#Dom)